MarCastellnou/Deriverable-2_Proj-Web/README.md

 * Marc Castellnou
 * Saber Tiguer

+__Requirements__
+To run this application you need to have installed python.
+You can do it by doing this in the terminal `<$ sudo apt-get install python3>`

 __How to use our web:__
 In our application we find 2 sections often the most important coins and their quotes and on the other hand we find the most relevant news in the world of cryptocurrencies.